zorael/wg-monitor/README.md

 In a hub-and-spoke Wireguard configuration, this should be run on the hub server, ideally with an additional instance on (at least) one other geographically-disconnected peer to monitor the hub.
 In other configurations, it can be run on any peer with visibility of other peers, but a secondary instance monitoring the first is recommended in any setup.

-Peers must have a `PersistentKeepalive` setting in their Wireguard configuration with a value *lower* than the peer timeout of this program.
-This is **600 seconds** by default, but can be overridden via a command-line switch.
+Peers must have a `PersistentKeepalive` setting in their Wireguard configuration with a value *comfortably lower* than the peer timeout of this program.
+This timeout is **600 seconds** by default, but can be overridden via a command-line switch.

-Notifications are sent as short emails via [**Batsign**](#batsign), or by invocation of a supplied command.
+Notifications are sent as short emails via [**Batsign**](#batsign), or by invocation of an external command.

 **This program is Posix-only until such time a console `wg` tool exists for Windows.**